 Definitions of unusual vocabulary words are at the bottom of the page where the word first appears.
 Other vocabulary words, italicized within the text, are included in a glossary, in vocabulary banks, and in exercises.

-A number of handbooks that are included in the final unit of each book have a significant amount of lesson material.
-These sections are to be used as needed, sometimes for reference and often for instruction on a particular skill.

-These sections vary some from course to course, but all of them include a Handbook of Literary Terms; instructional lessons on composition skills; and lessons on grammar, usage, and mechanics that have their own exercises for students to complete.
+A number of handbooks that are included in the final unit of each textbook have a significant amount of lesson material.
+These handbooks are to be used as needed, sometimes for reference and often for skills instruction.
+The assortment of handbooks varies a little from course to course, but all courses include a Handbook of Literary Terms; instructional lessons on composition skills; and lessons on grammar, usage, and mechanics that have their own exercises for students to complete.

-In the teacher’s editions, the lessons on composition skills include sidebar notes highlighting key points for a teacher to use.
+In the teacher’s editions, the handbook lessons on composition skills include sidebar notes highlighting key points for a teacher to use.
 Teachers can present those lessons before students tackle pertinent writing assignments, or students can read through the lessons on their own.
 The grammar, usage, and mechanics skill lessons can be assigned as needed for independent work.
-Students will need to complete exercises outside the textbook.
+Students will need to complete the exercises outside the textbook.
 Answers are in the side margins in the teacher’s edition.
 Other handbook sections are described under each course below.

 Following the handbooks, all of the textbooks have a lengthy section that helps students prepare for a previous version of the New York State Regents English Examination.
 (A new version of that exam was introduced after these books were published.)
-This material should be helpful to students preparing for most other exams.
+This material should be helpful to students preparing for similar exams.

-As for the handbook material, capable students should be able to read through both these sections without direct instruction.
-Sometimes, a literature lesson in the student’s book directs them to the handbook section for information or an activity.
-But, most of the time, the teacher needs to let students know when they should use resources and exercises in those sections.
-Recommendations are sometimes given in the teacher’s editions, but this is generally in the handbooks section rather than within an appropriate literature lesson.
+As for the handbook material, most students should be able to read through these sections without direct instruction.
+Sometimes, a literature lesson in the student book directs them to the handbook section for information or an activity.
+But, most of the time, the teacher needs to let students know when they should use resources and exercises in the handbooks.
+Recommendations are sometimes given in the teacher’s editions, but this is generally in the section of the handbook itself rather than within a pertinent literature lesson where you'd expect to find it.
 For example, in the Pioneer Level on the first page of the Handbook of Comprehension and Writing Skills, the teacher’s edition provides this suggestion in the margin: